 The Free Times Newspaper awarded her Sexiest News Personality for 2011 and Best Anchor Personality for 2010, 2009, 2008, 2005, 2004, 1995 and 1994.

 Dawndy received the Verizon 2012 Hopeline Hero Award that benefited SisterCare, an organization that helps battered women and their children.

-She was a 2011 Palmetto Center for Women TWIN Nominee, an honor presented to women whose outstanding achievements mark them as leaders and role models in business and in the community.
+She was a 2011 Palmetto Center for Women Tribute to Women in Industry nominee, an honor presented to women whose outstanding achievements mark them as leaders and role models in business and in the community.

 Dawndy's extensive coverage of a young boy's life changing because of a cochlear implant landed her a second place award by the Associated Press in the Medical/Health category in 2009.

 In 2002, the South Carolina Governor's Council on Physical Fitness awarded her its Media Fitness Award.

 Dawndy ran as a torchbearer for the 2002 Winter Olympic Games.

 And she received a Southeast Regional Emmy Award for Best Newscast in 2003.

 In 1994, she received the South Carolina Broadcaster's Association Personality of the Year Award, as well as the National Journalism Award for Best Television Coverage of Leukemia.